 identify calls sent by Looker - so you can send them to any of your connected integrations, like Marketo to send a campaign to re-engage your inactive customers.

-In Looker 4.18, there’s now an Integrations section in the Admin panel.
-Simply enable (or have your Looker admin enable) the Segment integration by adding your Segment write key.
+In the Admin panel, your Looker admin clicks on Integrations (4.18-5.4) or Actions (5.6+), then enables the Segment integration by adding your Segment write key.

 The Segment integration also requires dimensions to be tagged as

 tags parameter added to the relevant dimensions in your LookML project.

 You can find implementation details on Discourse!
 Reach out to your Looker Account Rep to get started now!